Fiber Optic Multiplexers

-Product Announcement from Moog Components Group
+Product Announcement from Moog Inc. (formerly Moog Components Group)

 To exploit the full bandwidth of fiber, multiplexing combines many signals of various types - video, serial data, network data, control lines - onto one optical fiber.
 Multiplexers that combine a number of signals electrically are typically called time division multiplexers (TDM); discrete parts of each input signal is assigned a time slot in the outgoing data stream.
 Moog Components Group has a wide range of TDM options that allow multiple electrical channels to be multiplexed onto one or more optical fibers.